 Virgilio Martinez Owner chef, Central As a chef, discovering the umami taste changed my way of thinking about cooking.
 I play with umami a lot more in the cold preparations, to enhance the taste of raw seafood with just a little seasoning and using the taste of the product to my advantage.

-Gary Beauchamp Distinguished Member Emeritus Director and President, Monell Chemical Senses Center(USA) Human breast milk is rich in umami.
-The high glutamate content of breast milk is the same for all humans, regardless of race.
+Emeritus Director and President, Monell Chemical Senses Center(USA)

+of race.
 From a young age, we have all been exposed to umami, and honed our taste for it.
-Even if we are unaware of it, umami is a taste familiar to us all from birth.
+Even if we are unaware of it. umami is a taste familiar to us all from hirth

-School of Agriculture, Kyoto University (Japan) In Japanese the word umami can mean either the fifth taste umami, or "deliciousness," and right now the former is becoming an internationally-recognized term.
+Professor, Graduate School of Agriculture, Kvoto University (Japan) In Japanese the word umami can mean either the fifth taste umami, or "deliciousness," and right now the former is becoming an internationally-recognized term.
 Umami is not just about providing delicious food to the world community: I think it's got more potential than that.
-By having our children learn about and experience umami now, in the future, they will be able to contribute to the development of food, and help improve the health of the global community.
+By having our children learn about and experience umami now, in the future. they will be able to contribute to the development of food, and help improve the health of the global community.

 Nobuyuki Matsuhisa Owner chef, Nobu (Japan) What I always keep in mind when using umami in cooking is maintaining a balance with the other four tastes.
 Combining umami in a balanced way with other basic tastes such as sour and sweet gives flavors a well-rounded quality.
 I intend to keep spreading the word about umami internationally, while incorporating local ingredients and flavors.
 Heston Blumenthal Owner chef The Fat Duck (UK) I deliberately and intentionally created a dish that I called "umami broth" (2001) which was absolutely full of many umami tastes.
-I included a lot of different umami ingredients such as kombu, soy sauce, white saury, dried shiitake mushrooms, lightly poached mackerel and of course tomatoes, amongst other things.
-Thomas Keller Owner chef, The French Laundry (USA) Even in classic French cuisine, you have components to be full of umami.
-For example, the ratanately.
+I included a lot of different umami ingredients such as kombu, soy sauce, white saury, dried shiitake mushrooms, lightly poached mackerel and of course tomatoes. amongst other things Thomas Keller Owner chef, The French Laundry (USA) Even in classic French cuisine, you have components that today are recognized to be full of umami.
+For example, the ratatouille that I cooked was based on a classic recipe.
+Trying to describe umami is almost impossible.
+We just have to accept it, and say it is there.
+It is part of what we feel, part of what we taste and part of, most importantly, what we enjoy about food.

+does, unfortunately.
 So when it comes to cooking and umami at least from my perspective it is really a matter of choosing the right ingredients to begin with and then not losing it once you have got it.
+Mauro Colagreco Owner chef, Mirazur (France) I don't think that umami is something uniquely